yaoyi92/autoplex/README.md

 [![Testing Linux](https://github.com/JaGeo/autoplex/actions/workflows/python-package.yml/badge.svg)](https://github.com/JaGeo/autoplex/actions/workflows/python-package.yml)
 # autoplex

 Software for generating and benchmarking machine learning (ML) based interatomic potentials.
 The aim of **autoplex** is to provide a fully automated solution for creating high-quality ML potentials.
-The software is interfaced to multiple different ML potential fitting frameworks and to the atomate2 environment for efficient high-throughput computations.
+The software is interfaced to multiple different ML potential fitting frameworks and to the atomate2 and ase environment for efficient high-throughput computations.
 The vision of this project is to allow a wide community of researchers to create accurate and reliable ML potentials for materials simulations.

 `autoplex` is developed jointly by two research groups at BAM Berlin and the University of Oxford.